- Incentive stock options: How ISOs work and tax treatment

 Even if your company gives you a long time to exercise ISOs after you leave, if you don't exercise them within three months of leaving, they'll lose their ISO tax treatment and will be taxed like NSOs if you ultimately exercise them.

-When can I sell my ISOs?
+When can you sell your ISOs?

 Incentive stock options vs. non-qualified stock options